 This publication examines the migration of HPC technologies from the specialized realms of supercomputing to business-ready solutions for compute- and data-intensive business problems.
-As such, quantum computing isn’t covered frequently – it resides in the nether regions of theoretical possibility, if not in incubation then in infancy.
+As such, we don't frequently cover quantum computing.
+It resides in the nether regions of theoretical possibility, if not in incubation then in its infancy.

-But quantum computing compels our interest as the mother of all potential computational breakthroughs, something commensurate, technologically speaking, to our capacity for wonder.*** Impressive as are the throughput gains of GPUs, FPGAs, ASICs, ARM and the latest generation of CPUs, we know they’ll all be relegated to the dustbin of computing history if quantum computing becomes a practical reality.
+But quantum computing nevertheless compels our interest as the mother of all potential computational breakthroughs, something commensurate, technologically speaking, to our capacity for wonder.* Impressive as are the throughput gains of GPUs, FPGAs, ASICs, ARM and the latest generation of CPUs, we know they’ll all be relegated to the dustbin of computing history if quantum computing goes mainstream.

-Mounting evidence suggests that IT strategists at companies with HPC-class requirements shouldn’t ignore quantum computing altogether.
-In a limited way, quantum already is a reality, and important strides in its development are increasingly frequent.
+Mounting evidence suggests that IT strategists at companies with HPC-class requirements shouldn’t ignore quantum computing indefinitely.
+In a limited way, quantum already is a reality, and important strides in its development are happening with greater frequency.
 Another key indicator, R&D spending and venture capital investments, signal that quantum may be moving to a new stage of maturity.

-We discussed these trends with David Schatsky, a Deloitte managing director and author with Deloitte University Press, who has recently written on the state of quantum, and pressed him to predict quantum computing’s next important milestone toward commercial viability.
+We discussed these trends with David Schatsky, a Deloitte managing director and author with Deloitte University Press, who has recently written on the state of quantum, and pressed him to predict quantum computing’s next important milestone on the path toward commercial viability.
 Such is the elusive nature of the technology, and in the knowledge how difficult progress has been in its 30 years of existence, that Schatsky swathed his response in caveats.